flutter/website/src/docs/deployment/android.md

   'Java binary at:'.
 Then use that fully qualified path replacing `java` (at the end) with `keytool`.
-  If your path includes space-separated names, such as Program Files, place quotes around the space-separated names.
+  If your path includes space-separated names, such as `Program Files`, place quotes around the space-separated names.
 For example: `/"Program Files"/`
 {{site.alert.end}}